 The Belmont County health Department is responsible for the regulation of private water systems within Belmont County as specified in Chapter 3701-28 of the Ohio Administrative Code.
 Private water systems are potable water wells, ponds, springs, cisterns and hauled water storage tanks that provide drinking water to fewer than 25 people, less than 60 days out of the year, and have less than 15 service connections.
 These would include single water supplies that serve homes, small businesses, small churches, small mobile home parks or communities with fewer than 25 residents.

 A permit MUST be obtained through the Belmont County Health Department before constructing, altering, or sealing a private water system.
-Refer to the Homeowner’s Guide to Constructing Private Water System for the steps necessary to obtain a permit.
+Refer to the Homeowners Constructing of a PWS for the steps necessary to obtain a permit.

 Private water system contractors are required to be registered through the Ohio Department of Health to construct, alter and seal water systems throughout Ohio.